Datasilk/Core/README.nuget.md

 # Datasilk Core MVC
 #### An MVC Framework for ASP.NET Core
-Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC 5 that supports HTML scaffolding and simple web services.
+Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC, it supports Views using HTML with mustache variables, hierarchical Controller rendering, and RESTful web services.

-Instead of managing a complex ASP.NET Core web application and all of its configuration, simply include this framework within your own ASP.NET Core Web Application project and start building your website!

 ## Startup.cs

-Make sure to include the middelware within your `Startup` class `Configure` method.
+Make sure to include the middleware within `Startup.cs`.

 ```
 app.UseDatasilkMvc(new MvcOptions()